Handle calls in 8x8 Contact Center for Zendesk

 Let’s say as an agent, you receive a call from a customer with questions that are best suited for a more experienced agent.
 You can now transfer the call to the agent that can provide a solution to the customer.
 While on a call, click the transfer icon, and select:

-• Warm transfer: Implies notifying the agent you wish to transfer the call to before transferring the call.
+• Warm Transfer: Implies notifying the agent you wish to transfer the call to before transferring the call.
 The customer is placed on hold while you are connected with the other agent.
 After briefing the agent, you can complete the transfer.

 Notes: